law-motion-for-continuance-for-further-discovery | due diligence in seeking discovery |

 Rule 251 requires the party moving for a continuance to include an affidavit showing sufficient cause for the

-affidavit must set forth facts showing “due diligence to procure such testimony, stating such diligence, and the
+testimony,” the affidavit must set forth facts showing “due diligence to procure such testimony, stating such

 Analysis